CityGenerator/tychedice/README.md

 # tychedice
-a simple API for chatroom integration
+a simple API for chatroom integration.